For questions and updates about COVID-19 vaccination, please contact your local health department for your facility listed below.

 If I have been fully vaccinated for COVID-19, do I need a booster shot?

-Earlier in 2021, the CDC recommended that people whose immune systems are compromised moderately to severely should receive an additional dose of mRNA COVID-19 vaccine after the initial two doses.
-In October 2021, the U.S. Food and Drug Administration (FDA) completed approval of booster doses for three FDA-approved vaccines (Pfizer-BioNTech, Moderna and Johnson & Johnson).
+In 2021, the CDC recommended that people whose immune systems are compromised moderately to severely should receive an additional dose of mRNA COVID-19 vaccine after the initial two doses.

 Please consult with a physician if you have specific questions about COVID-19 vaccine booster shots.
-The CDC website is also a good source to stay informed of any new recommendations regarding the vaccine booster strategy.
+The CDC’s COVID-19 vaccine section is continually updated to share the most recent guidance regarding the vaccine and ongoing developments with boosters.